qteatime/kate/docs/source/design/kernel/K0006-cartridge-signatures.rst

 then handles the additional tying of a public key to a verified identity, so the information can be provided to players when making risk decisions about what capabilities to grant and which cartridges to trust.

+The lifecycle of a cartridge goes roughly as follows:

+1. The publisher registers their ownership of a domain by uploading their public key;
+2. The Kate Signature Repository service downloads the public key from the publisher's domain and signs it into the set of publicly known publisher keys, as ownership of the domain has been proven.
+3. The publisher creates a cartridge and signs it with their private key.
+This provides to the players a way of assuring that the cartridge comes from the domain it specifies;
+4. The player installs the cartridge.
+Kate verifies the signature in the cartridge using the public key associated with that domain.

+   a.
+If there's no signature in the cartridge, the player is notified that
+      the cartridge is not signed, and higher-risk capabilities cannot be granted without additional confirmation.
+   b.
+If the public key that verifies the signature has been invalidated,
+      the player is notified that the cartridge might have been compromised, and any capability cannot be granted without additional confirmation.

+5. If the domain or private key are compromised, the publisher signs a key invalidation request so players are aware of the issue.

 Technical details